Amin Mekki Medani: Death

 On August 31, 2018, after being denied permission to leave the country by the government and suffering from a long battle with heart disease and kidney failure, Medani died.
 His death was mourned as a loss for the fight for human rights and democracy.

-Amin Mekki Medani Foundation
+Amin Mekki Medani Foundation and Legacy

-In 2018, shortly after the death of Medani, the Amin Mekki Medani Foundation was founded.
-The foundation focuses on the supporting activists and encouraging the pursuit of human rights, civil and political liberties, fighting for democracy, and many other issues.
-The foundation is supported by many international organizations and governments in hoping to help spread the realization of justice in Sudan.
+In 2018, shortly after his death, the Amin Mekki Medani Foundation was founded.
+The foundation focuses on the supporting activists and encouraging the pursuit of human rights, civil and political liberties, and democracy.
+The 'Amin Mekki Regional Training Course on Human Rights Protection Mechanisms' was set up by the Geneva Institute for Human Rights and Humanitarian Affairs in his honour shortly after his death.

+In November 2022, the African Commission on Human and Peoples' Rights issued a landmark ruling in the case of Amin Mekki Medani and Farouk Abu Issa v.
+Sudan (Communication 511/15), finding the Republic of Sudan liable for multiple human rights violations stemming from the December 2014 arbitrary arrest and detention of the two lawyers.
+The Commission determined that Sudan violated the victims' rights to liberty, security, and freedom from torture, as well as their rights to a fair trial, expression, and association after they were targeted for signing the "Sudan Call" democratic reform declaration.
+As a result, the Commission ordered Sudan to provide reparations to the victims and their families and recommended legislative reforms to the National Security Act to prevent future abuses.